 The tours begins and ends at the tourist information centre which is inside the historical Whiteaways arcade building on Beach Street.
-There is no need to book in advance, but it is important to arrive 15 minutes early in order to fill out a registration form.
+There is no need to book in advance, but it is important to arrive before 10am to register.
+The tour is limited to 20 participants per day.
 After a brief introduction the guide leads the group outside, past the impressive buildings of the financial district, to stand in front of the immigration department building where there is a plaque summarising George Town’s history, and where he gives an overview.
 This covers the origin of the name Beach Street, the story behind Fort Cornwallis and why a single shot was never fired from it, the Victorian clock tower, and why the statue of Captain Francis Light shows a different person entirely.

 The group walks along Light Street before turning into King Street and stops at the wrought iron caricature on the corner of Church Street, “street fighters”.
 Here the early history of the influx of Portuguese Catholic settlers to Penang is recounted, as well as the reason why the community moved its church to its current location, the Church of the Assumption, just a few hundred metres away.
 Here also the austere architecture and fire-proof design of the Cantonese temples on King Street, the location of George Town’s first Chinatown, is explained.